windysky/richCluster/README.md

 Note that we technically are using a 'similarity' metric, so the cutoff is the *minimum* kappa score (for instance) that two terms must share in order to be clustered together.
 Hence a higher cutoff would lead to stricter clustering / smaller clusters.

-### Merge strategy
+### Linkage method
-After an initial grouping of terms based on having a distance score above a certain cutoff, we merge our initial "seed groups" (pre-clusters) together based on the provided merge strategy.
+After an initial grouping of terms based on having a distance score above a certain cutoff, we merge our initial "seed groups" (pre-clusters) together based on the provided linkage method.

-- `merge_strategy` - A string specifying the merge strategy to use (e.g., "DAVID").
+- `linkage_method` - A string specifying the linkage method to use (e.g., "average").
-- `membership_cutoff` - A numeric value between 0 and 1 for the membership cutoff
+- `linkage_cutoff` - A numeric value between 0 and 1 for the minimum linkage cutoff needed to merge two groups together.

-The default uses DAVID's strategy of multiple linkage, which takes a certain membership_cutoff and merges seeds together if their combined 'membership' score is above the threshold.
-Where membership is defined as that percentage of term pairs in the seed group which have a distance score above the distance_cutoff.
+The default recommended should be `average`, which takes the average distance between all terms in the two clusters and uses that as the metric to merge.

 The total list of supported metrics includes:
-- `"david"` - DAVID multiple linkage membership
+- ~~`"david"` - DAVID multiple linkage membership~~ (not yet implemented)
 - `"single"`
 - `"complete"`
 - `"average"`
-- `"ward"` (recommended)
+- ~~`"ward"` (recommended)~~ (not yet implemented)

-Again, a higher membership_cutoff leads to stricter (smaller) clusters.
+Again, a higher linkage_cutoff leads to stricter (smaller) clusters.

 ### Output
 The output of the `cluster()` function is a `ClusterResult` which can be directly inputted into the visualizations or exported as a csv file with some additional options.